FrancesCoronel/personal-website-v3/content/contact.md

 You can pay through [Square Cash](https://cash.me/fvcprdxs) or [Venmo](https://venmo.com/fvcproductions) but I'm flexible with platforms.

 Please make sure to pay this amount before booking a mentoring session through my Calendly or I will have to reschedule/cancel the session.

+## Invite Me to Speak 💬

+For speaking engagements, I require an honorarium.
+For events outside San Francisco, I also require reimbursement for flights, ground transportation, hotel accomodations and meals.
+I am flexible to negotiation on the honorarium for community-driven or non-profit events.

+You can find my bio and headshot phot on [my about page](/about/).

+You can find all the events I've spoken at [my speaking page](/speaking/) and a sampling of the different types of talks I've given [on my talks page](/talks/).

+If you are interested in inviting me to speak, please feel free to use the contact form above and be sure to touch on the points below.

+- What are the topics to be covered in the talk?
+- What does the audience makeup look like?
+- What is the expected number of attendees for my talk or the event overall?
+- What is the budget for honorariums?
+- What is the budget for travel/hotel?